What Does a Bluetooth Record Player Do?

 Audio Technica AT LP-60 BT

-This turntable is compatible with PC and Mac and therefore it makes it easy to connect to the computer and change your preferred tunes into MP3 files.
-The connection to your computer does not need any special drivers just like most other turntables that come with this feature.
+This Bluetooth record player is compatible with PC and Mac and therefore it makes it easy to connect to the computer and change your preferred tunes into MP3 files.
+The connection to your computer does not need any special drivers like most other turntables that come with this feature.

 Audio Technica AT-LP60 USB also performs well when used as a simple record player.
 This turntable can be used with different stereo systems by conveniently switching a built-in pre-amplifier from phono to line level.
 A majority of the vinyl lovers and casual listeners prefer to use this automatic machine, but this record player may not have the capacity to please the most trained ears.